 Student Signature: Date:

 Parent Name (Please Print):

 Parent Signature: Date:

-Teacher Signature: (Elementary classroo Date:om teacher or 7-12 advisory teacher)
+Teacher Signature:(Elementary classro Date:om teacher or 7-12 advisory teacher)

 MACCRAY School District Te ch Fee Form

-gnized that with the implementation of the electronic ect the investment made by both the District and the
+• gnized that with the implementation of the electronic tect the investment made by both the District and the

-spills, accidental drops, power surges a damage caused by fire, theft, loss, miss district is charging an annual protection students, \$10.00 per 3-6 grade students devices.
-I understand the fee is non-re- WAL protection tech fee for coverage against liquid and natural disasters.
-This fee does not provide for use, intentional or frequent damage.
-The school in tech fee in the amount of \$40.00 per 7-12 grade is with a \$60.00 maximum family fee for using affundable.
+spills, accidental drops, power surges damage caused by fire, theft, loss, mis district is charging an annual protection students, \$10.00 per 3-6 grade students devices.
+I understand the fee is non-re- WUAL protection tech fee for coverage against liquid and natural disasters.
+This fee does not provide for suse, intentional or frequent damage.
+The school on tech fee in the amount of \$40.00 per 7-12 grade as with a \$60.00 maximum family fee for using efundable.
 I also understand this covers the period at the conclusion of each school year or last day of

-INTENTIONAL DAMAGE: Students intentional damage to devices. s/Parents are responsible for full replacement cost of
+INTENTIONAL DAMAGE: Student intentional damage to devices. s/Parents are responsible for full replacement cost of

 Parent Name (Please Print):

 Parent Signature: Date: